octoman90/proxychunk-web/README.md

 # ProxyChunk
 ProxyChunk is a web-based open proxy checker and aggregator app.
+This repository only contains client-side code, server-side code is available in a [separate repository](https://github.com/octoman90/proxychunk-api).

 ## Installation
 ### Prerequisites
 -   Node >=v14.0
--   Yarn
--   PostgreSQL
+-   pnpm (or Yarn, npm, etc.)
 -   Nginx

 ### Installation

-1. Install [proxyshiva](https://github.com/octoman90/proxyshiva) and make sure it is in your [PATH](<https://en.wikipedia.org/wiki/PATH_(variable)>).
-2. Create a user and a database in PostgreSQL for ProxyChunk to use.
-3. Run `yarn build` command.
-Your system editor will be opened twice allowing you to change backend and frontend configuration.
-You can change it later by editing the `backend/.env` and `frontend/.env` files.
+1. Run `pnpm install` command.
+2. Change configuration by editing the `.env` file.
+3. Run `pnpm build` command.
-4. Point Nginx to serve files from the `frontend/build` directory using this snippet:
+4. Point Nginx to serve files from the `build` directory using this snippet:
 ```
 server {
 	listen 80;
 	server_name local;

 	# Change this to where you have the frontend build directory
-	root /path/to/where/you/have/ProxyChunk/frontend/build;
+	root /path/to/where/you/have/proxychunk-web/build;

 	location / {
 		index index.html;